DaryaShyroka/Sudoku290/Structure.md

 ### Controller

+Contains the logic of the project and updates the model.
+Sets the values of the model and handles what happens when a button is pressed.

 #### Methods

-- `newGame()` Resets the current board and starts a new Sudoku game. randomly picks between 1 of 5 boards and updates the board with the new values.
+- `newGame()` Resets the current board and starts a new Sudoku game.
+Randomly picks between 1 of 5 boards and updates the board with the new values.
 - `updateBoard(int[x,y] position, int value, boolean isNewGame)` Changes the current value of cell in position {x,y} to the int value.
 If isNewGame is true the button is set so the value of the cell cannot be changed.
+This is to prevent players from changing preset cells.
 - `isUnique(int[1..9] ilist)` ilist is an array of 9 integers.
-The method returns true if the list contains all integers 1 to 9 with no duplicates.
+The method returns true if the list contains all integers 1 to 9 without duplicates.
 - `isSolved()` Returns true if the current board state is a winning state.
 - `clear()` Resets the board to the state at the beggining of the game.
 Keeps values of starting cells.

 ### SudokuBoard

+Contains the model of the project.
+The current state of the board is saved in a 2x2 array of ints.
+When the model is updated the cells on the view are updated to match the model.

 #### Methods

 - `setValue(int value, int x, int y, boolean newGame)` If the button can be changed, set the cell at position (x,y) to the int value.
 If newGame is true the button is set so the value cannot be changed afterwards.
-- `getRow(int indice)` Returns the row at int indice.
+- `getRow(int index)` Returns the row at int index.
-- `getColumn(int indice)` Returns the column at int indice.
+- `getColumn(int index)` Returns the column at int index.
-- `getSquare(int indice)` Returns the 3x3 square with cell at int indice as the top left corner.
+- `getSquare(int index)` Returns the 3x3 square with cell at int index as the top left corner.

 ### CellButton

+The individual cells of the Sudoku board.
+Contains the current of the cell.

 #### Methods